How Much Compensation Can I Claim For A Road Accident?

 Claiming compensation if you were partly responsible for the accident

 It could be that you were partly responsible for the accident in which you were injured.
 In that case too you may still be entitled to claim compensation for your injuries.
-You can also claim for compensation if something you did or did not do (such as wearing a seatbelt) caused the injuries to be more severe.
+You can also make road traffic accident claims for compensation if something you did or did not do (such as wearing a seatbelt) caused the injuries to be more severe.

 In road accidents in which the responsibility lies with both the defendant as well as the claimant, a split liability agreement is used to decide on the final compensation amount to be awarded.
 According to the terms of a split liability agreement, you will still be awarded some amount of compensation if you meet all of the entitlement criteria but the final amount will be reduced by a certain amount depending on various factors.